33 Fun Things to Do in NYC: Unique & Unusual Activities

 Underneath bustling New York City, in Lower Manhattan, view the catacombs by candlelight of the Basilica of St Patrick’s Old Cathedral.

+Explore the underground chambers of this 19th-century historical landmark.
 Take the guided tour and take a glimpse into American history near the Lower East Side for a unique and fascinating experience.

 25. Grab a Bite to Eat in Little Italy

-Make your way to Mulberry Street and visit historical Little Italy with its vibrant culture and delicious food!
+Make your way to Mulberry Street and visit historical Little Italy with its vibrant culture and delicious food.

 Walk around this picturesque Lower Manhattan area, taking in the rich aromas and energetic atmosphere.

-Grab a slice of pizza at Da Nico’s or make Manero’s of Mulberry your choice.
-You won’t run out of choice in this hub of culture and carbs!
-That’s Amore!
+Grab a slice of pizza at Da Nico's or make Manero's of Mulberry your choice.
+You won't run out of choice in this hub of culture and carbs.
+That's Amore.

 26. Eat in Chinatown